 When a business transaction takes place between two parties, a formal document is commonly used as a reference to their agreement and as an assurance of that transaction.
-This is where a quotation comes in.
-Quotations follow a specific format that reflects the estimated expenses, terms of agreement, and warranties.
+This is where a sample quotation comes in.
+Quotation samples follow a specific format that reflects the estimated expenses, terms of agreement, and warranties.

 Advertising Quotation Template

 Audit Quotation Template

 Construction Quotation Template

 The Purpose of a Sales Quotation